Sargasso Sea: Ecology

 The Sargasso Sea is home to seaweed of the genus Sargassum, which floats en masse on the surface.
 The Great Atlantic Sargassum Belt is the largest such mass in the world.
-The sargassum masses generally are not a threat to shipping, and historic incidents of sailing ships being trapped there are due to the often calm winds of the horse latitudes.
+The sargassum masses generally are not a threat to shipping, and historic incidents of sailing ships being trapped there are due to the often-calm winds of the horse latitudes.

-The Sargasso Sea plays a role in the migration of catadromous eel species such as the European eel, the American eel, and the American conger eel.
-The larvae of these species hatch within the sea, and as they grow they travel to Europe or the East Coast of North America.
+The Sargasso Sea plays a role in the migration of catadromous eel species, such as the European eel, the American eel, and the American conger eel.
+The larvae of these species hatch within the sea, and as they grow they travel to Europe or the east coast of North America.
 Later in life, the matured eel migrates back to the Sargasso Sea to spawn and lay eggs.
 It is also believed that after hatching, young loggerhead sea turtles use currents such as the Gulf Stream to travel to the Sargasso Sea, where they use the sargassum as cover from predators until they are mature.
 The sargassum fish is a species of frogfish specially adapted to blend in among the sargassum seaweed.
+Millions of European eel babies are born there and then make a three-year journey back to UK waters; many seabird species also fly and feed across it on their way to Britain.

-In the early 2000s, the Sargasso Sea was sampled as part of the Global Ocean Sampling survey, to evaluate its diversity of microbial life through metagenomics.
+In the early 2000s, the Sargasso Sea was sampled as part of the Global Ocean Sampling Expedition, to evaluate its diversity of microbial life through metagenomics.
 Contrary to previous theories, results indicated the area has a wide variety of prokaryotic life.
+Commonly called seaweed, Sargassum is a type of macroalgae.
+Like all algae, it produces oxygen.
+Based on 1975 measurements of oxygen production, and estimates of the total mass of Sargassum in the sea, it can be calculated that the Sargasso Sea may produce 2.2 billion litres of O2 per hour, making the sea one of the primary sources of atmospheric oxygen.